Thlaspi arvense: Oil

 The first attempts to grow pennycress as an oil crop took place in 1994.
 However, since 2002 it is more and more considered as a potential oil crop rather than a "noxious weed".

 High erucic acid content (>300g per kg of its total seed oil DM) makes the oil from landraces unsuitable for food purposes.
 Pennycress landraces also contain glucosinolates, which make the usage as food undesirable.
 Recently pennycress oil has attracted great interest as raw material for jet fuel and biodiesel production.
 Oils with high erucic acid are especially suitable for jet fuel production.
 Oil characteristics are highly influenced by specific environmental conditions such as precipitation.

 Feed

 Due to the high erucic acid content the seeds are unsuitable for human consumption.
 Instead, the biomass can be used as feed for livestock.
 Its fast growth under cold conditions favors the usage as fodder as a second crop.
 Its low biomass production makes it undesirable to concentrate on pennycress cultivation for fodder production.

 Food

 The field pennycress has a bitter taste; it is usually parboiled to remove the bitter taste.
 This is mostly used in salads, sometimes in sandwich spreads.
 It is said to have a distinctive flavour.

 Use as a source of biodiesel

 Pennycress is being developed as an oilseed crop for production of renewable fuels.
+A 2026 study used CRISPR gene editing to combine several domestication traits in pennycress, describing the work as de novo domestication of a new winter oilseed crop.
 The species can be planted in the fall, will germinate and form a vegetative mass which can overwinter.
 In the spring, the oil-rich seed can be harvested and used as a biodiesel feedstock.